censorship-no/ceno-docs/user-manual/en/concepts/public-private.md

 # Public vs. private browsing

 Because of the many techniques to overcome connectivity issues, CENO may become a convenient way for you to get all kinds of Web content.
-And, as you may have already read in previous sections, whenever you retrieve a page using the CENO Browser, it becomes available to others on the P2P network.
-There may be some content however that you do not wish to share, and fortunately CENO can help you in this instance as well.
+And, as you may have already read in previous sections, whenever you retrieve and seed a page using the CENO Browser, it becomes available to others.
+There may be some content however that you do not wish to share (or you do not want to let others know that you are trying to or did retrieve), and fortunately CENO can help you in this instance as well.

 The default mode when you launch the application is **public browsing**.
 In it, CENO accesses Web content as described previously: